 JUNIORS PLAYING SENIOR HOCKEY

 Membership.
 At TBBHC, we are keen for junior players (age 13 yrs and above) to get involved with Senior hockey when they want to.
-We know that young players often have a number of other School sporting commitments during the season, so we have designed flexible membership options for U18 players including Full Season and Half Season (10 match).
-These rates include full membership of the Junior Academy and, where the U18 player is already a member, the JA fee is deductible from this rate.
+We know that young players often have a number of other School sporting commitments during the season, so we understand that they cannot always play a full season - this is not a problem.
+Anyone who is an U18 member of the Junior Academy can play senior hockey for no extra fee, or simply just play Senior hockey.
 Full details on the Membership Option section of the website.

 Team Selection.
 For U18 players, the usual rules of Selection based on merit apply as for other members of the Club although particular attention is paid by the Selection Committees to the progress of juniors players, ensuring at all times they are given opportunities, time and encouragement to develop.
 The Club Selection Policy can be found here: Selection Policy

-For Mens teams, the Club structure is different with the Ds being a Student team.
-This means the route for U18 players is usually from the Mens Gs (and sometimes Fs) to the Es and then upwards to Cs and beyond.
-The link between players moving between Gs and Es/Cs and vice versa is one which is carefully managed.
+For Mens teams, the route for U18 players is usually from the Mens Gs (and sometimes Fs) to the Es and then upwards to Ds and beyond.

 ENGLAND HOCKEY PLAYER PATHWAY

 The development of talent at the junior level is a key priority for TBBHC as it is for England Hockey.
 The Club therefore strongly encourages young players to participate in the new England Hockey Player Pathway where appropriate.
-Full details of the new system of Development Centres, Academy Centres (Somerset HA), Performance Centres (West HA) and England Hockey levels (Futures Cup, Advanced Apprenticeships, National Age Group Squads, and U21 Development Programme).
-Full details about the Player Pathway in Somerset are are contained here: Player Pathway - Somerset
+Full details of the new system of Development Centres, Academy Centres (Avon HA), Performance Centres (West HA) and England Hockey levels (Futures Cup, DiSE, National Age Group Squads, and U21 Development Programme) can be found on the Avon Hockey website http://www.avonjuniorhockey.co.uk/.

 Full details of the EH Player Pathway are at link: EH Player Pathway Webpage